Monday to Friday 9am - 12.30pm - 2pm - 7pm

 How will the EU plan to achieve Net Zero?

-The EU can support and implement the transition by investing in realistic technological solutions, empowering citizens and harmonizing actions in key areas such as industrial policy, financing and research, while ensuring social equity for a just transition.
+The EU can support and implement the transition by investing in realistic technological solutions, empowering citizens and harmonising actions in key areas such as industrial policy, financing and research, while ensuring social equity for a just transition.

 Based on this principle, the EU has defined a different strategy to achieve this objective:

-Power: transition and its crucial role
+Power: transition and the crucial role it plays

 What does the future hold for transport?

-This sector is crucial to Net Zero" objectiveas it is the industry with the greatest impact on greenhouse gas emissions, accounting for more than 28% of all emissions.
+This sector is crucial for the "Net Zero" objectiveThis is because it is the industry that has the greatest impact on greenhouse gas emissions, with more than 50% of the world's greenhouse gas emissions.
+28 % of total emissions.
 The electric vehicles are widely seen as the best option for solving the problem.
 Indeed, once the majority of vehicles are electric, emissions will fall rapidly.
 Although the solution seems easier than in the electricity sector, it will take around 10 years to create the appropriate supply chain for vehicles and charging stations.
-This sector will achieve carbon neutrality by around 2045. or so.
+This sector will reach the goal of carbon neutrality by 2045 about.

-Buildings: how is the housing sector evolving?
+Buildings: how is the housing sector changing?

-Industry: what about the industrial sector?
+What about the industrial sector?

-This is the most complex and costly sector to decarbonize.
-Indeed, the industry would need certain technologies that are still under development.
+This is the most complex and costly sector to decarbonise.
+Indeed, industry would need certain technologies that are still under development.
 As the production of goods and materials of all kinds is fundamental to our society and economy, it is very complex to reach a sustainable point for each industrial sector.

 Agriculture: what role does food production play?